kyamisuke/nhl-score_processing_for_prelim/README.md

 This project is designed to process preliminary data, group participants into equal groups, and manage and download the results using Streamlit.

+## Usage

+1. Upload entrylist and score sheets
+2. download data of top 36 in local
+3. Group them into 8 groups (multiple trial is enabled)
+   - `Random 8 groups`: grouping ramdomly
+   - `Even 8 groups (two top half and bottom half each)`: picking two from top half and the other from bottom half of top 36
+4. refer logs of grouping
+   - all of trials can be downloaded

 ## Expected data format

 - Entry list